railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 End of production: manufacture of finished product.

 At this stage, you should click to edit the line for the product MB1 to enter a lot number for it.
-The lot number is usually shown the parent chart, so you should just copy that over.
-To do that put the cursor in the field :guilabel:`Production Lot` and press :kbd:`<F1>` to create a new lot.
+The lot number is usually shown in the parent chart, so you should just copy that over.
+To do that, put the cursor in the field :guilabel:`Production Lot` and press :kbd:`<F1>` to create a new lot.
 Set a lot reference, for example: ``MO:PL/0000001`` .
 The system may then show you a warning because this lot is not in stock, but you can ignore this message.